Attorney reviewing Daubert admissibility standards for CPA financial expert witness testimony

 When This Issue Arises

 Daubert challenges most often arise after expert disclosures and depositions, through motions to exclude or limit expert testimony.
-Courts may hold an evidentiary hearing to test methodology, data sufficiency, assumption support, and the connection between the records and the conclusion.
-In financial matters, challenges frequently target damages models, valuation approaches, sampling choices, and the handling of missing or imperfect records.
+Courts may hold an evidentiary hearing to test methodology, data sufficiency, and the logical connection between data and conclusion.

 Daubert admissibility disputes commonly occur in cases involving:

 Federal scheduling orders typically set expert deadlines and motion practice timing.
 Daubert issues are most effectively addressed early enough to allow the court to rule before trial preparation becomes irreversible.
-Late challenges can increase cost and procedural risk, especially when an expert opinion is central to proving damages or value.
+Late challenges can increase cost and procedural risk, especially where expert disclosures are close to the discovery cutoff.

 Courts generally focus on two core concepts: